ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 - Minimum job size: 512 nodes, maximum job size: 4096 nodes
     - Individual jobs steps (i.e. `srun` commands) within job scripts should also be a minimum of 512 nodes
     - Jobs that do not meet these limits will be killed
-- Maximum walltime: 1 hour
+- Maximum walltime: 2 hours
 - Job numbers: 16 jobs maximum per budget code in the QoS
     - 2 jobs maximum running per budget code
 - High memory nodes are not available